 Courtesy of Netflix

-Ryan Murphy’s first Netflix original series — under his landmark deal with the streaming giant — is really about how teens are reacting to a post-9/11, mid-Trump, pre-apocalyptic world.
+Ryan Murphy’s first Netflix original series — though still produced under his old Fox banner — is really about how teens are reacting to a post-9/11, mid-Trump, pre-apocalyptic world.
 Much like “Euphoria” and “13 Reasons Why” before it, “The Politician” sees teens reacting badly to the meaninglessness of adulthood and the future in general.
 They feel empty, and when there’s no reason to suspect things will improve, they settle for that emptiness.
 In the HBO drama, Rue (Zendaya) searches for an escape through drugs, happy to spend her life waiting for her next fix because it’s not gonna get better.

 Here, Payton also doesn’t think life will get any better, so he obsesses over politics as a means of self-protection.
 Convinced he doesn’t feel emotions like other people do, Payton chases higher office so people don’t suspect he’s a sociopath; he can check off the boxes of a do-gooder for the rest of his days, just like high school kids check off pre-requisites and extracurriculars.
 In other words, he thinks he’s different, and he’s hiding in plain sight as a politician — a profession filled with soundbites and platitudes, where very few people will ask any real questions.